South Korea city deserted after coronavirus 'super-spreads' in church

 Japan reported the deaths of two elderly passengers from the quarantined Diamond Princess cruise ship on Thursday, the first fatalities from aboard the ship where more than 630 cases account for the biggest cluster of infection outside China.

-Japan has begun allowing passengers who test negative to leave, with hundreds disembarking on Wednesday and Thursday.
+Japan has begun allowing passengers who test negative to leave and hundreds disembarked on Wednesday and Thursday.
 Japanese passengers were permitted to go home.

+Japan, due to host the summer Olympics in July, had faced criticism over its strategy of quarantining people on board the ship.

 Reporting by Hyonhee Shin in Seoul and Ryan Woo in Beijing; Additional reporting by Linda Sieg, Chang-Ran Kim, Akiko Okamoto, Ju-min Park and Daewong Kim in Tokyo, Sangmi Cha in Seoul, Babak Dehghanpisheh and Parisa Hafezi in Dubai, Keith Zhai and Patpicha Tanakasempipat in Vientiane, Stephanie Nebehay in Geneva and Kate Kelland in London; Writing by Peter Graff, Editing by Angus MacSwan and Nick Macfie